-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - c.
+- c.
 Surface Warfare merit reorder slides guide the following discussion: Surface Warfare is a large and competitive community.
 Those officers with consistently above-Reporting Senior's Cumulative Average (RSCA) performance at sea in DIVO tours, recommendations for Afloat DH in each DIVO tour, are screened for or serving as a DH Afloat, and completed an EOOW letter should receive first priority for merit reordering.
 Additional consideration should be given to officers with early EP performance in their DH tours and are screened for or are serving in Early Command (PC/MCM/MK6), completed a TAO letter, WTI qualification, JPME Phase I, and/or Master's degree. - d.
-Submarine merit reorder slides guide the following discussion: Those officers recognized as top performers based on squadron rankings while serving (or having served) as a department head afloat should receive first priority for merit reordering.
+Submarine merit reorder slides guide the following discussion: Those officers serving (or having served) as a department head afloat with recognized top performance as a division officer should receive first priority for merit reordering.
 Additional consideration should be given to officers who have been consistently recognized as EP performers in competitive summary groups during both sea and shore assignments. - e.
 Reserve Component TAR Officer Naval Special Warfare merit reorder slides guide the following discussion: Those officers recognized as top performers in all tours, including while serving as a Department Head (DH) should receive first priority for merit reorder.
-Additional consideration should be given to TAR officers that have completed a Sensitive Reconnaissance Operation, completed a competitively screened tour at a Naval Special Warfare Tactical Development and Evaluation Squadron or a SEAL Delivery Vehicle Team, or served in a detailer or community management assignment. - (1) Reserve Component SELRES Officers should be given favorable consideration if they have demonstrated superior performance and experience in operational and screened community positions (NSW XO, CO, JSOC, NSWDG/TACDEVRON, SMU, SDV, SBT, SEAL, SRT) and major staff assignments (USSOCOM, TSOC, NSWC, CNRFC, OPNAV, OCNR, OSD, BUPERS, NPC).
+Additional consideration should be given to TAR officers that have completed a Sensitive Reconnaissance Operation, completed a competitively screened tour at a Naval Special Warfare Tactical Development and Evaluation Squadron or a SEAL Delivery Vehicle Team, or served in a detailer or community management assignment.

+- (1) Reserve Component SELRES Officers should be given favorable consideration if they have demonstrated superior performance and experience in operational and screened community positions (NSW XO, CO, JSOC, NSWDG/TACDEVRON, SMU, SDV, SBT, SEAL, SRT) and major staff assignments (USSOCOM, TSOC, NSWC, CNRFC, OPNAV, OCNR, OSD, JCS, JSOC, Fleet, BUPERS, NPC).
+Additional consideration should be given to those with a Masters or JPME Phase I complete and recent AC service in an NSW DEPORD requirement lasting greater than six months.
 SELRES Officers who are consistently recognized as Early Promote (EP) performers, above RSCA, during both sea and shore assignments should receive first priority for merit reordering. - f.
-EOD is a community with diverse experience at both Naval and Joint commands.
-Due consideration should be given to those officers who are consistently recognized as Early Promote (EP)

-performers in competitive summary groups during both sea and shore assignments and should receive first priority for merit reordering.

-- (1) Reserve Component TAR Officer EOD merit reorder slides guide the following discussion: Priority should be given to officers with sustained superior performance through their initial tours.
+Reserve Component TAR Officer EOD merit reorder slides guide the following discussion: Priority should be given to officers with sustained superior performance through their initial tours.
 An officer with a soft break out as #1 or #2 as a lieutenant Junior Grade Platoon Commander and lieutenants with an Early Promote FITREP during their second operational tour as a Company or Platoon Commander have demonstrated sustained leadership and performance.
-Third tour top performance includes in-residence graduate education or a competitive breakout FITREP, wherever assigned. - (2) Reserve Component SELRES Officers should be given favorable consideration if they have demonstrated superior performance and experience in operational and screened 1145 and/or 1135 positions (EODMU, MDSU, EXMCM, SOF, Diving, NR EXU-1 XO, NR EXU-1 CO, NSW XO, NSW CO) and major staff assignments (COCOM, TSOC, NSWC, CNRFC, OPNAV, OCNR, OSD, JCS, BUPERS, NPC).
+Third tour top performance includes in-residence graduate education or a competitive breakout FITREP, wherever assigned. - (1) Reserve Component SELRES Officers should be given favorable consideration if they have demonstrated superior performance and experience in operational and screened 1145 and/or 1135 positions (EODMU, MDSU, ExMCM, SOF, Diving, NR EXU-1 XO, NR EXU-1 CO, NSW XO, NSW CO) and major staff assignments (COCOM, TSOC, NSWC, CNRFC, OPNAV, OCNR, OSD, JCS, BUPERS, NPC).
 Officers who are consistently recognized as Early Promote (EP) performers, above RSCA, during both sea and shore assignments should receive first priority for merit reordering.